eugsokolov/ece464-databases/assignments/problem-set-2.md

 Create a web scraper from a preapproved site and store the data in a NoSQL database.

 Datasets scraped should be "large".
 One should be able to ask the database a question about the scraped data, and receive an answer instantaneously.

+Submissions should include two parts; the code to scrape the site, queries to the new data

 Example pages may include (but are not limited to):